QuiverTools/QuiverTools/README.md

 These are all determined using highest weights of GL(d), and thus we need to compute the Kempf--Ness thingie of Dan (or Constantin) for a highest weight of GL(d).

+# More things to think about?

+- Implement the reduction steps of https://arxiv.org/pdf/2303.08522.pdf

 # Understanding what's in CoulombHiggs